stormpath/stormpath-sdk-java/docs/source/login.rst

 Saving Authentication State
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The |project| will automatically save authentication state for access during later requests for you.
 By default, a Cookie-based saver is enabled and no ``HttpSession`` access is used.
-You can provide your own implementations entirely if the Cookie option is not suitable.
+You can provide your own implementations entirely if the cookie option is not suitable.

 #if( $servlet )